Liliane and Maurice Barrard: K2

 The start to the Barrards' K2 expedition was not a promising one: Maurice and Liliane "had left their entire expedition budget—thousands of dollars plus airline tickets and passports on the backseat of a taxi!"
 Everything was sorted out in due course, and the Barrards, Wanda Rutkiewicz and Parmentier arrived at the K2 motel at about the same time as Alan Rouse's British expedition, then headed to Base Camp.

 The Barrards' expedition ascended the mountain very slowly, spending nights at 6300, 7100, 7700, 7900, and 8300 meters (20,669; 23,294; 25,262; 25,919; and 27,250 feet, respectively) on the climb.
 They spent their last night before their summit attempt bivouacked with a tent but no sleeping bags.
 The Barrards, Rutkiewicz, and Parmentier all summited successfully by 11:00am on June 23, 1986.
 Wanda Rutkiewicz was the first female ascender of K2, a mere 30 minutes before Liliane Barrard.
 Both women summited K2 without using supplemental oxygen.

 The four climbers descended only as far as their bivouac site from the night before, near the Bottleneck (a treacherous terrain feature at around 8,300 m/27,250 feet).
 The Barrards and their group had run out of fuel for their stoves (which are necessary to melt snow for water in order to prevent dehydration at high altitude).
-Parmentier descended first, to try and borrow some stove fuel from a nearby pair of Basque climbers, Mari Abrego and Josema Casimiro.
+Parmentier descended first, to try and borrow some stove fuel from a nearby pair of Basque climbers, Mari Ábrego and Josema Casimiro.
 The others descended after him.
 Rutkiewicz caught up with Parmentier; the Barrards lagged behind.
 The Basque climbers had also run out of gas, and accompanied Parmentier and Rutkiewicz back to the French Camp Three, at 7800m/25,600 feet.

 Rutkiewicz and the Basques continued down the mountain, and Parmentier waited for the Barrards to reach Camp Three.
 The weather was deteriorating.
 A French climber climbing with an Italian expedition, Benoît Chamoux, tried to convince Parmentier to come down, without success, and left him a radio before turning around and heading back toward Base Camp.
 Eventually Parmentier, who had tried to wait for some sign of the Barrards, began to descend, in white-out conditions and gale-force winds.
 Parmentier was eventually guided down the mountainside via radio directions from Base Camp, about 3000m/9,843 feet below, based on the few landmarks he could find in the blizzard.

 Rutkiewicz, suffering from frostbite, and Parmentier both reached Base Camp alive.
 The Barrards were never seen alive again.
 The morning after summiting, Maurice had been very tired, and he and Liliane had left their tent after their climbing partners.
 It was windy and visibility was poor.
 The most likely scenarios are that the Barrards wandered off-route in the storm; that they fell; or that they collapsed from exhaustion and possible hypoxia.